 The divers are divided into age/gender groups.
 For each gender, the breakdown is as follows.
 Ages are the divers age as of June 1.
-Older divers can compete as long as they are no farther removed from the summer following graduating high school.
+Divers as old as 18 can compete regardless of when they graduated high school.

 |Freshmen||10 and under|